10 Types of Softwood and Their Uses Explained

 UV-coated boards have a high-gloss or matte UV (ultraviolet) coating applied on the surface, cured with UV light for durability and an aesthetic finish.

-Visual Guide to MDF Board Types and Applications
+Visual Guide to Medium Density Fiberboard Types and Applications

 MDF Types, Uses, differences infograph